Samsung/Wits/README.md

     -   path [string] : Tizen Studio Certificate Profile path
 -   **optionalInfo** (optional)
     -   proxyServer [string] : In case you are behind proxy ex) http://192.168.250.250:8080
-    -   hostIp [string] : Basically WITs gets your pc ip address automatically, but use it in case you need to use your custom pc Ip.

 ### .witsignore of WITs